noahbaldinger/mcserver-stuff/README.md

 2. Follow the instructions to install Fabulously Optimized for "Minecraft Launcher vanilla".
 3. To get to your .minecraft folder, type in "%appdata%" in your startmenu and press Enter.
 At the top of File Explorer you should see a ".minecraft" folder.
 ![alt text](instructions.png)

+If you want a different resourepack or shaders you can add in the resourcepack or shaderpacks folders in .minecraft as well.